Welcome to my my little Cosplay Shopping Guide!

 If you work with Worbla or EVA foam, you almost always need a primer.
 For thermoplastics I mainly use white glue or wood glue.
 Just be careful: you can’t use every product that says ‘wood glue’ on the box.
 In fact there are big quality differences.
 I discovered that Contact cement glue from the US does a pretty good job.
 In Germany I’m working with Elmer's School Glue , which I easily find in every hardware store.

 A better alternative, though a more difficult one to find, is called Flexbond.
 This transparent primer is quite similar to white glue, but it’s elastic and flexible instead of solid and crackly.
 Flexbond is almost like white glue mixed with latex, which makes it a perfect primer for Worbla and foam and stops paint from chipping of, even when bending your material.
 Worbla.com wrote a detailed article about this amazing product, so check it out!

 Cosplaysupplies.com finally added this primer to their stock and I hope more shops will discover this amazing product soon!

 You can use Flexbond for EVA foam as well.
 White glue does work as well, but it will crack after a while since it dries out solid while EVA foam stays flexible and soft.
-Other than Flexbond, you can also use Plasti Dip, which comes in spray cans and is pretty easy to find.
+Other than Flexbond, you can also use Plastidip spray primer , which comes in spray cans and is pretty easy to find.
 I buy mine mostly from ebay or on Amazon.
 This stuff is pretty toxic tough, so it’s better to spray it outside or in a spray booth.
-You’ll find an instruction about how to make a home-made spray booth in my newest book!
-It’s super cheap and super helpful! 🙂
+You’ll find an instruction about how to make a home-made spray booth in Advanced Painting Book!
+It’s super cheap and super helpful! :)